Fudan-iGEM/2023-wiki/docs/src/part-collection.md

 ## Symbiotic System

-To ensure nutrient supply, we need to establish **a symbiotic system** that allows cyanobacteria to produce and secrete sugars, and then enable *E.coli* to efficiently utilize them.
-We are immensely grateful for the plasmids containing *CscB*(([BBa_K4115045](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4115045)) and *SacC*([BBa_K4115017](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4115017)) provided by ShanghaiTech-China_2023, which enable us to facilitate the circulation and utilization of nutrients in both cyanobacteria and *E.coli*.
+To ensure nutrient supply, we need to establish **a symbiotic system** that allows cyanobacteria to produce and secrete sugars, and then enable *E. coli* to efficiently utilize them.
+We are immensely grateful for the plasmids containing *CscB*(([BBa_K4115045](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4115045)) and *SacC*([BBa_K4115017](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4115017)) provided by ShanghaiTech-China_2023, which enable us to facilitate the circulation and utilization of nutrients in both cyanobacteria and *E. coli*.

 ## Biofilm Formation System

-Drawing inspiration from lichens, our B.Home project aims to establish **a biofilm formation system** involving cyanobacteria and *E.coli*.
+Drawing inspiration from lichens, our B.Home project aims to establish **a biofilm formation system** involving cyanobacteria and *E. coli*.

 We need to create physical connections between bacteria to form a self-assembling, robust, and scalable biofilm.
-For this purpose, we introduce connections between *E.coli* and *E.coli*, as well as between *E.coli* and cyanobacteria.
+For this purpose, we introduce connections between *E. coli* and *E. coli*, as well as between *E. coli* and cyanobacteria.
 For the former, we have adopted the **LAMBA** (Living Assembled Material by Bacteria Adhesion) approach, which has been reported as a cell-cell adhesion toolbox[^5] or a self-healing material with programmable physical structures[^6].
 We also integrated it into the pRAP system.
-This approach modifies two strains of *E.coli* to display antigens(Ag)([BBa_K4765006](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765006)) or nanobodies(Nb)([BBa_K4765106](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765106)) on their outer membranes, allowing the antigen-expressing *E.coli* to bind to the antibody-expressing *E.coli*, forming a biofilm.
+This approach modifies two strains of *E. coli* to display antigens(Ag)([BBa_K4765006](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765006)) or nanobodies(Nb)([BBa_K4765106](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765106)) on their outer membranes, allowing the antigen-expressing *E. coli* to bind to the antibody-expressing *E. coli*, forming a biofilm.
 We have chosen Intimin as the surface-presenting protein because it offers superior presentation efficacy compared to INPNC, another commonly used surface-presenting protein, and inserted a short spacer between Intimin and Ag/Nb to avoid steric hindrance between functional proteins.

-As for the connection between *E.coli* and cyanobacteria, we have selected *Synechococcus elongates* PCC7942 due to their ease of genetic editing.
-We intend to have *E.coli* display LCA ([BBa_K4765009](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765009)), a kind of lectin, on their membrane surface and establish a physical connection with the lipopolysaccharides on the surface of *S.elongates* through LCA.
+As for the connection between *E. coli* and cyanobacteria, we have selected *Synechococcus elongates* PCC7942 due to their ease of genetic editing.
+We intend to have *E. coli* display LCA ([BBa_K4765009](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765009)), a kind of lectin, on their membrane surface and establish a physical connection with the lipopolysaccharides on the surface of *S.elongates* through LCA.
 Again, we have chosen Intimin as the surface-presenting protein and introduced a spacer.

 <div style="text-align: center;" id="fig-1">
 <img src="https://static.igem.wiki/teams/4765/wiki/jzk/3-pc.png"